SIGMOD Availability & Reproducibility has three goals:

 Authors should explicitly specify the OS and tools that should be installed as the environment.
 Such specification should include dependencies with specific hardware features (e.g., 25 GB of RAM are needed) or dependencies within the environment (e.g., the compiler that should be used must be run with a specific version of the OS).

 System setup is one of the most challenging aspects when repeating experiments.
 System setup will be easier to conduct if it is automatic rather than manual.
 Authors should test that the system they distribute can actually be installed in a new environment.
 The documentation should detail every step in system setup:

 The above tasks should be achieved by executing a set o scripts provided by the authors that will download needed components (systems, libraries), initialize the environment, check that software and hardware is compatible, and deploy the system.

-The committee strongly suggests using ReproZip to streamline this process.
-ReproZip can be used to capture the environment, the input files, the expected output files, and the required libraries.
-A detailed how-to guide (installing, packing experiments, unpacking experiments) can be found in the ReproZip Documentation.
-ReproZip will help both the authors and the evaluators to seamlessly rerun experiments.
-If using ReproZip to capture the experiments proves to be difficult for a particular paper, the committee will work with the authors to find the proper solution based on the specifics of the paper and the environment needed.
-More tools are available here: https://reproduciblescience.org/reproducibility-directory/.
+The committee strongly suggests using one of the following tools to streamline the process of reproducibility.
+These tools can be used to capture the environment, the input files, the expected output files, and the required libraries in a container-like suite.
+This will help both the authors and the evaluators to seamlessly rerun experiments under specific environments and settings.
+If using all these tools proves to be difficult for a particular paper, the committee will work with the authors to find the proper solution based on the specifics of the paper and the environment needed.
+Below is a list of the tools recommended by the SIGMOD Reproducibility Committee.

 Given a system, the authors should provide the complete set of experiments to reproduce the paper's results.
 Typically, each experiment will consist of the following parts.